iamnishantjoshi/IoT/README.md

 Replace the ssid and password values in the script as per your configuration.

 The devices needed will be listed below and the guide will be posted soon.....

+# Languages used to code aspects of the project